AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

 1. First, determine the region in which the Advanced Networking is needed, by using the Cloud Manager API [listRegions](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) operation.
 The `region name` is required to make subsequent Cloud Manager API calls.
 Typically, the region the Production environment resides in is used.

+    Find your AEM as a Cloud Service environment's region in [Cloud Manager](https://my.cloudmanager.adobe.com) under the [environment's details](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/manage-environments.html?lang=en#viewing-environment).
+The region name displayed in Cloud Manager can be [mapped to the region code](https://developer.adobe.com/experience-cloud/cloud-manager/guides/api-usage/creating-programs-and-environments/#creating-aem-cloud-service-environments) used in the Cloud Manager API.

     __listRegions HTTP request__

     ```shell